-A $content\identifier\descriptor$ (0x76) is transmitted to associate a CRID to a event and is placed in the event loop of the EIT.
+A content_identifier_descriptor (0x76) is transmitted to associate a CRID to an event and is placed in the event loop of the EIT.

 Networks that with the EIT data target to support PVRs and IRDs that can make a triggered recording (based upon TV Anytime CRIDs) should include Content Identifier Descriptor for all scheduled days in the EIT schedule (i.e. not just for EIT p/f and first day).